nyxsky404/Pixel-Pet/README.md

 # Pixel-Pet

-A fun and interactive virtual pet application built with React and Vite, where you can adopt, nurture, and play with your own digital companion!
+A fun and interactive virtual pet application built with React and Vite using Trae.ai, where you can adopt, nurture, and play with your own digital companion!

 ![Pixel-Pet Screenshot](src/assets/react.svg)